thenotsodarkknight/based/README.md

 -   **Balanced Summaries:** Generates neutral summaries by synthesizing multiple perspectives, even when neutral sources are absent.

--   **"Vibes" Filter:** Customize the news feed based on personas (e.g., "Tech Enthusiast," "Athlete," "Influencer," "Actor").
+-   **"Roles" Filter:** Customize the news feed based on personas (e.g., "Tech Enthusiast," "Athlete," "Influencer," "Actor").

+-   **"Podcast" Generation:** Listen to a podcast style conversation of your entire news feed - similar to NotebookLM

 -   **Detailed Analysis:** Click a card to view an in-depth breakdown of an article's bias and summary.